qwireq/Mobile-Stress-Tracker/README.md

 users’ data and prevent unauthorized usage of the framework.
 To the best of our knowledge, our system is currently the only mobile application for real-time stress detection task using only the human speech with an adaptation feature.
+June, 2019

 ## Team:
   Dias Issa,